Periodic Solutions of Generalized Schr\"odinger Equations on Cayley Trees: Introduction

-In this paper we construct some periodic wave functions for the Schr\"odinger operators which correspond to the Anderson model on a Cayley tree.
 The paper is organized as follows.
-In Section 2 we give some preliminaries (definition of Cayley tree, a group representation of a Cayley tree of order $k\geq 1$, its partition with respect to an arbitrary subgroup, the model).
-In Section 3 we define periodic wave functions.
-This periodicity depends on a subgroup of a group representation of the Cayley tree.
-For any subgroup of finite index we give a criterion for eigenvalues of the Schr\"odinger operator under which there are periodic wave functions.
-For a normal subgroup of infinite index we describe a class of periodic wave functions.
+In Section 2 we define a discrete generalized Laplacian (with power $\alpha\in \R$) on a Cayley tree.
+This Laplacian is then used to define a discrete generalized Schr\"odinger operator on the Cayley tree.
+In Section 3 we consider fractional Schr\"odinger operators with exponents $0\leq \alpha\leq 2$, and describe periodic solutions of the corresponding fractional Schr\"odinger equations.
+This periodicity depends on a subgroup of a group representation $G_k$ of the Cayley tree, i.e., for a given subgroup $\widehat G$ of $G_k$ we define a notion of a $\widehat G$-periodic solution.
+Related ideas of $\widehat G$-periodic Gibbs measures and periodic $p-$harmonic functions have been considered in \cite{Ro0,Ro1,RI} before.
+The notion of $\widehat G$-periodic solutions can, however, be considered for arbitrary graphs and groups.
+For any subgroup of finite index we give a criterion for eigenvalues of the fractional Schr\"odinger operator under which there are periodic solutions.
+Also, we describe a wide class of periodic solutions for a normal subgroup of infinite index.